Back to KitQuest Articlesmotivation

 The long-term goal is not to create a perfect child economist.
 It is to raise someone who understands both contribution and earned reward.

 Kids should learn that some things are expected because they are part of life.
 They should also learn that extra effort can create extra opportunity.
-That is not confusing.
+That's not confusing.
 That is adulthood.

 In our house, I think of it this way: responsibility comes first, rewards come second.
 The reward system works best when it builds on contribution instead of replacing it.